dcowen91/dont-sleep/README.md

 ## TODO

-1. convert http function to app callable
-2. add info on how to use
+1. add info on how to use
-3. add error handling to ux (league/userId)
+2. add error handling to ux (league/userId)
-4. add standard league support
+3. add standard league support
-5. improve input/usage flow
+4. improve input/usage flow